nicolas-herbez/nicolas-herbez/README.md

 Actually :

-- 🔭 I’m currently working on [json to csv](https://github.com/nicolas-herbez/json-to-csv)
-- 🌱 I’m currently learning **Symfony, API Platform, Docker**
+- 🌱 I’m currently learning **Symfony, API Platform, Docker, Angular**
 - 📫 You can reach me on contact@nicolas-herbez.com

 ### ✉️ Connect with me